-There are several procedures available for the successful treatment of varicose veins, including:
+There are several walk-in-walk-out, keyhole procedures available for the successful treatment of varicose veins, including:

-Radiofrequency ablation – delivers radiofrequency energy to the vein wall through a thin tube which is inserted into the vein above or below the knee.
-The vein wall collapses and seals shut, and the flow of blood is redirected to other healthy veins.
+- Radiofrequency Ablation – a form of Endothermal Ablation that delivers radiofrequency energy (like laser) to the vein wall through a thin tube which is inserted into the vein above or below the knee.
+The vein wall then collapses and seals shut, and blood flow is redirected to other healthy veins.

-Endovenous laser treatment – this procedure is similar to radiofrequency ablation but uses laser to produce the heat.
+- Endovenous Laser Treatment – this procedure is similar to Radiofrequency Ablation but uses a laser to produce the heat.

-These walk-in-walk-out treatments are available at specialist private clinics and hospitals.
+These minimally invasive treatments are available at specialist private clinics and hospitals.
 Treatment is only available with the NHS if your diagnosis reveals a serious complication associated with your varicose veins.

-At Premier Veins we use a combination of radiofrequency ablation, ultrasound-guided foam sclerotherapy and microsclerotherapy to successfully treat varicose veins and spider veins.
+At Premier Veins, we use a combination of Radiofrequency Ablation and Ultrasound-Guided Foam Sclerotherapy to successfully treat varicose veins.
 We talk you through each stage of your treatment plan so that you know what procedures we will perform and why they are the most suitable course of action for you.